hypnotic2402/smartHomeRISCV/README.md

 In this project aims to create a system will intelligently manage power usage within a smart home environment, ensuring that power is conserved when no occupants are detected and providing robust security through a burglar alarm system.
 Instead of using traditional microcontrollers such as Arduino or Raspberry Pi, We use a custom RISCV based microcontroller that is designed to perform this specific operation.

+## Working

+Two IR sensors are used at the door of the house.
+Using these two sensors, we count the number of people inside the house and maintain its count.
+If there are no people inside, then we cn shut down the lights, fans, and other power consuming appliances.
+Additionally, there is a burglar alarm present.
+If this is turned on (via a switch), then any person trying to enter the house will set off the alarm (buzzer).
+This is also detected using the same sensors.

 ## C Code